Patients to see a GP within two weeks, Coffey to say

 Pharmacists could also take referrals from emergency care for minor illnesses or symptoms, such as a cough, headache or sore throat, the Department of Health and Social Care said.

-Ms Coffey will outline the plan, which has not yet been published, in the House of Commons on Thursday where she is expected to set out more detail on addressing the record backlog of care and ambulance service problems.
+The plan, which has not yet been published, will be unveiled in the House of Commons on Thursday.

 “I will put a laser-like focus on the needs of patients, making their priorities my priorities and being a champion for them on the issues that affect them most,” she is expected to say.